 Seymour-Oxford Rotary Club

 The Seymour-Oxford Rotary Club, part of Rotary International, is an organization of business and professional persons united worldwide to provide humanitarian service, encourage high ethical standards in all vocations and help build good will and peace in the world.
 Those who live or work in Oxford and Seymour and serve in a management position are eligible to join.
-Meetings are at 7 a.m. every Thursday at the Sandwich Man Restaurant, Klarides Village, Route 67, Seymour.
+Meetings are the first and third Thursday at 7:15 AM at the Route 67 Diner in Klarides Village.

 The organization conducts a number of fundraisers to benefit the Seymour and Oxford communities.
 Members serve on committees dedication to community service, vocational service, international service, club service and fundraising.
 The club annually awards a number of scholarships to students from Oxford and Seymour.
 Those seeking additional information may call President Nancy Valentine (203) 734-6945.